UCI-Networking-Group/BehaVR/ARTIFACT-EVALUATION.md

        ```console
      $ cd Adversary
       ```
-   - Follow the necessary steps in Adversary README.md for environment setup to train and evaluate BehaVR adversaries.
+   - Follow the necessary steps in Adversary README for environment setup to train and evaluate BehaVR adversaries.

 ### Testing the Environment (Only for Functional and Reproduced badges)
 For detailed regarding Testing the environment, please refer to the README files in their respective folders.

 ## Artifact Evaluation (Only for Functional and Reproduced badges)
-While we are unable to share the BehaVR dataset at this time, reviewers who can collect and process their own dataset to reproduce the experiments can follow the steps outlined in the respective README folder
+While we are unable to share the BehaVR dataset at this time, reviewers who can collect and process their own dataset to reproduce the experiments can follow the steps outlined in the respective README folder.

 ### Main Results and Claims
-For main results and claims, please refer to the README.md files in their respective folders.
+For main results and claims, please refer to the README files in their respective folders.

 ### Experiments
 For experiments, please refer to the README files in their respective folders.